 Amend the Articles of Incorporation or Bylaws.

 Section 8.2.
 Election of "At Large Member."
-During the month of December in every other year, the membership will elect an "At Large Member" to the Board of Directors.
+During the annual meeting, the membership will elect an "At Large Member" to the Board of Directors as vacancies become available.
+Elected members will serve for a period of four years.

 Section 8.3.
 Standing Committees.
 At the annual meeting of the Board, or as soon thereafter as practicable, the President shall, subject to the Board's approval, appoint such standing committees as the President may deem necessary and advisable to assist in the conduct of the Corporation's affairs.